 Leverage Technology to Navigate New Patient Care Demands

 Electronic Health Records (EHRs) work well with both in-person and telehealth visits.
-Physicians can easily access patient medical history, add new notes and diagnoses, as well as referrals and lab orders.
+Physicians can easily access patient medical history, add new notes and diagnoses as well as referrals and lab orders, schedule virtual and in-office visits, and manage the doctor-patient relationship with a patient portal.
 EHRs also facilitate better patient care outcomes through quick, secure sharing of clinical data with the patients themselves and other clinicians.
 This will be especially important for managing referrals as more patients return to specialists post-quarantine.

 Likewise, physicians should be prepared for ebbs and flows in telehealth usage.
 While the technology is now a cornerstone of modern healthcare, patients will lean on telehealth services more strongly during the peak seasons for the flu and COVID-19.
 By investing in telehealth-friendly software, practices will have the tools required to meet sudden shifts in demand.